-The information on this page is intended to complement the Victorian Government Department of Health brochure.
+The information on this page is intended to complement the Victorian Government Department of Health fact sheet.

 This statement of rights along with further details about ECT will be explained and given to you by your psychiatrist to help you make an informed decision about proceeding with this treatment.